Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 *SA Hosted Checkout for WooCommerce* is an open-source project, and we welcome contributors to be part of our vibrant community!
 Help us improve the plugin and make it even better - [GitHub Link](https://github.com/Sleek-Algo/sa-hosted-checkout-for-woocommerce/)

 == 🤝 Support 👀 ==
 We offers full support on the WordPress.org [Forum](https://wordpress.org/support/plugin/sa-hosted-checkout-for-woocommerce/).
-Before starting a new thread, please check available documentation and other support threads.
+Before starting a new thread, please check available [documentation](w.sleekalgo.com/sa-hosted-checkout-for-woocommerce/#:~:text=Guide%20Video-,Documents,-Installation%20guide) and other support threads.
 Leave a clear and concise description of your issue, and we will respond as soon as possible.

 ==🐞 BUG REPORTS 📝 ==
 Find a bug in *SA Hosted Checkout for WooCommerce* ?
 We welcome your bug reports!
 Please report bugs in the *SA Hosted Checkout for WooCommerce* [repository on GitHub](https://github.com/Sleek-Algo/sa-hosted-checkout-for-woocommerce).
 Note that GitHub is not a support forum but an efficient platform for addressing and resolving issues efficiently.

 == Installation ==
 * In your WordPress dashboard, choose Plugins > Add new.
-* Search for the plugin with the search bar in the top right corner using the keywords "WC Stripe Checkout".
+* Search for the plugin with the search bar in the top right corner using the keywords "SA Hosted Checkout".
 A number of results may appear.
 * After finding the plugin in the results, click Install Now.
 You can also click the plugin name to view more details about it.

 For further details please check our [Installation Guide](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/#installation-guide)